Opentrons/Protocols/protocols/66e60f/README.md

 	* Normalization

 ## Description
-This protocol performs a custom sample normalization from a source PCR plate to a second PCR plate, diluting with water from a reservoir.
+This protocol performs a custom sample normalization from a source plate to a second plate, diluting with water from a reservoir.
 Sample and diluent volumes are specified via .csv file in the following format, including the header line (empty lines ignored):

 ```
 source plate well,destination plate well,volume sample (µl),volume diluent (µl)